shahzaibk23/2048-Game-React/README.md

 # 2048 Game

-This is the typical 2048 game implemented on REACT JS
+This is the typical 2048 game implemented on REACT-JS

 ## How to Use